tomas-fryza/arduino-slotcar/firmware/README.md

-# HOWTO use slot car template in Microchip Studio
+# How to use slot car template in Microchip Studio

 1. Start Microchip Studio and create a new `GCC C++ Exacutable Project`.